Unlocking the Secrets of the Gold-Silver Ratio

 The price action of gold and silver is closely followed by Wall Street.
 But in a less known indicator lurks the secrets to potential riches and gaining an edge up on Wall Street.
-To the astute investor the gold-silver ratio can potentially signal significant shifts in market sentiment to uncover enormous profits.
+To the astute investor the gold-silver ratio can potentially signal significant shifts in market sentiment to uncover big profits.

 What is the Gold-Silver Ratio?